 around the world’.

 So What is a Blog ? - Darren Rowse

 ‘A blog [a truncation of the expression web log] is a discussion or informational site published on the

 World Wide Web and consisting of discrete entries [posts] typically displayed in reverse chronological order [the

-often covered a single subject.
-More recently “multi-author blogs” [MABs] have developed, with posts written by
+group, and often covered a single subject.
+More recently “multi-author blogs” [MABs] have developed, with

 Wikipedia, January 2014

 A podcast is a digital media file or collection of files that is distributed over the internet.
 The files can

 then be played back on a computer or personal player [e.g. an Ipod].
 The method by which podcasts are distributed is often called